andreasthoelke/dotvim/help.md

 currently off
 gel/c/C - show list of strings as lines
-'gel' needs a list of strings, e.g. 'fmap (fmap show) $' ger - Curl send sting in line to localhost, show response get/T - type hole. at cursor/ in do block (Todo: should not affect undo) leader cv - VirtualtextClear gen/N - runs an top-level val/function with no args in NodeJS.
+'gel' needs a list of strings, e.g. 'fmap (fmap show) $'

+ger - Curl send sting in line as an http request to localhost, show response ~/.config/nvim/plugin/repl.vim#/func.%20WebserverRequestResponse.%20flags

+get/T - type hole. at cursor/ in do block (Todo: should not affect undo) leader cv - VirtualtextClear gen/N - runs an top-level val/function with no args in NodeJS.